programminghistorian/ph-submissions/en/drafts/originals/wikidata-for-historians.md

 {% include figure.html filename="en-or-wikidata-for-historians-04.png" alt="Column graph with count on y-axis and age at which head of state came to power on x-axis, with the bar for 38 years old highlighted." caption="Figure 4: Count of ages at which heads of state came to power, 1950-1980." %}

-> ***Optional exercise***: Popular "AI" bots are more than willing to answer broad contextual questions like this one.
+> ***Optional exercise***: Popular "AI" chatbots are more than willing to answer broad contextual questions like this one.
 They get their answers, in part, from Wikidata.
-I encourage you to compare Wikidata's answers to the answers offered by bots, here and in what follows.
+I encourage you to compare Wikidata's answers to the answers offered by chatbots, here and in what follows.
 Typically, bot answers will be partial and will not disclose limits or edge cases.
-In the age example, the bots seem to neglect less well-known heads of state.
+In the age example, the chatbots seem to neglect less well-known heads of state.
 But limits and edge cases are often what interest us as historians, which makes Wikidata's thorough and precise answers especially useful for research purposes.

-Wikidata supports data-informed contextualization, and (unlike bots) it gives only direct answers to structured queries.
+Wikidata supports data-informed contextualization, and (unlike chatbots) it gives only direct answers to structured queries.
 Once you get the hang of SPARQL, it's possible, with an additional query statement, to enrich your data in various ways you might find meaningful.
 For example (again using prepared queries), you can [add a continent column](https://w.wiki/E$k7), [add a gender column and count of spouses and children](https://w.wiki/FmqN), or [add a column giving each leader's name in her or his native language](https://w.wiki/E$kB).

 These results can be downloaded in the usual data formats and as code snippets in various programming languages.
 Wikidata even includes a rudimentary visualization package with its query service, which can help in quick data exploration.
 Here's a [map of the birthplace of everyone with the first name "Gamal"](https://w.wiki/E$kF) (move your cursor to the right margin of the map to access the SPARQL query itself).